juniornff/juniornff.github.io/_posts/2025-02-18-local-media-server.md

 # Setting up Local environment

-After a clean installation of Debian, I set a fixed IP on my local network.
-After installing Docker I learned how to allow it to access devices such as USB in a comfortable way, I created a docker compose file with the necessary configurations to download and start the server.
+After a clean installation of Debian, I set a static IP on my local network.
+After installing Docker I learned how to allow it to access devices such as USB in a easy way, I created a docker compose file with the necessary configurations to download and start the server.
 After doing the initial configuration of Jellyfin and setting up the media library, I could already access it from any device within the network with the local IP and port.
 First achievement

 # First attempt to go online